build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 ## Encrypt Traffic to AWS Lightsail

 Modern browsers expect websites to use HTTPS to secure traffic through encryption.
-Your Wordpress site should use HTTPS by default, especially if it is a e-commerce site or takes payments in some form.
+Your Wordpress site should use HTTPS by default, especially if it's an e-commerce site or takes payments in some form.
 AWS Lightsail supports HTTPS if Wordpress is behind a [load balancer](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/understanding-lightsail-load-balancers) or a [distribution](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-content-delivery-network-distributions) which is a Lightsail Content Distribution Networks (CDN).

 In this example, we’ll attach a load balancer to a Wordpress instance.
 In the Lightsail console, choose **Networking** in the menu on the left.